grz0zrg/fsynth/README.md

 ## Future

-A native modular app. with wxWidget will probably see the light of the day soon using the same technology, this will eliminate all the shortcoming related to performances.
+A native viewer app. will probably be done soon, some more work involving parallelism on the native FAS program need to be done, a LV2 plugin for accessibility and of course many new features are coming soon. ;)

 ## Stuff used to make this